Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

-In Eq.~\ref{Corr_Bias}, $f_{\rm{prompt}}$ is the fraction of prompt D mesons in the raw yields extracted from the data invariant mass distributions, typically ranging from 90\% to 95\% in the studied $\ptD$ intervals, and was evaluated as detailed in~\cite{Acharya:2017jgo}, $A^{\rm{prompt}}_{\rm NS}(\Dphi)$ ($A^{\rm{feed-down}}_{\rm NS}(\Dphi)$) is the value of the per-trigger correlation function of prompt (feed-down) D-mesons with associated particles, and the term $A^{\rm{total}}_{\rm NS}(\Dphi)$ is the value of the per-trigger correlation function considering both prompt and feed-down components.
+In Eq.~\ref{Corr_Bias}, $A^{\rm{prompt}}_{\rm NS}(\Dphi)$ ($A^{\rm{feed-down}}_{\rm NS}(\Dphi)$) is the value of the per-trigger correlation function of prompt (feed-down) D-mesons with associated particles, and the term $A^{\rm{total}}_{\rm NS}(\Dphi)$ is the value of the per-trigger correlation function considering both prompt and feed-down components.
 The terms $A^{\rm{prompt}}_{\rm NS}(\Dphi)$ and $A^{\rm{feed-down}}_{\rm NS}(\Dphi)$ were evaluated from an analysis on reconstructed Monte Carlo events, where the reconstruction was performed as on data.
+The fraction of prompt D mesons in the raw yields, $f_{\rm{prompt}}$, was evaluated as detailed in~\cite{Acharya:2017jgo}.
+It typically decreases from 95\% to 90\% with increasing $\ptD$ in the studied transverse-momentum intervals, independently of the collision centrality.
 The maximum effect of the correction when applied on $\Tilde{C}_{\rm{inclusive}}(\Dphi)$ is about 5\%, at $\Dphi\approx$ 0, for the lowest D-meson $\pt$ range and the highest $\ptass$ interval.
 The correction becomes negligible for $\ptD > 8$~\GeVc.
 After performing this correction, the feed-down contamination was subtracted as described above.

 As a result, the fully-corrected, per-trigger azimuthal-correlation function of prompt D mesons with associated particles was obtained, denoted as $1/N_{\rm D} \times {\rm d}N^{\rm assoc}/{\rm d}\Dphi$ from Fig.~\ref{fig:FitOutcome} onwards.